diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 The core narratives yielded by Hasbara methodologies are actually quite simple and needless to say, lies:

-- All Palestinian resistance is terrorism while Israeli aggression is self-defense.
+- **All Palestinian resistance is terrorism while Israeli aggression is self-defense.**
-- Israeli settlements are legitimate and not an obstacle to peace.
+- **Israeli settlements are legitimate and not an obstacle to peace.**

 Another particularly revealing document is the [*Global Language Dictionary*](https://www.transcend.org/tms/wp-content/uploads/2014/07/sf-israel-projects-2009-global-language-dictionary.pdf) (2009) by Frank Luntz for The Israel Project, a comprehensive training resource for Israeli propaganda specifically targeting the American public.
-The document's core principle is clear: dominate the narrative with defense from terror, not disputes over territory.
+The document's core principle is clear: **dominate the narrative with defense from terror, not disputes over territory**.
 It goes without saying that lying is a core skill taught throughout this manual.
 Some of the most revealing excerpts include:

 > *"Remember: communication is not a test for who can remember the most facts.
 Listeners want simple messages that will answer their simple, silent question: 'What is in it for my country and for me to support Israel?'"*
 >